Prompt Engineering for GTM Automation: Practical Patterns That Work

 These constraints are testable.
 You can programmatically verify that generated emails meet sentence length requirements, don’t contain forbidden phrases, and lead with prospect context.
 This kind of automated quality checking is essential when agents are producing content at scale.

-Pattern 5: Prompts for Lead Scoring
+Pattern 5: Calibrated Lead Scoring

 Lead scoring prompts need to balance multiple signals and produce consistent results.
 The challenge is that the same model can score identical leads differently on different runs if the prompt isn’t sufficiently constrained.